What You Learned: How to Get Better

 Smooth Running: Controlling Who Talks and When

 Looking at the camera shows you are "listening actively" and "ready to go," which keeps meetings running well.
-By balancing looking at the lens (to speak) and the screen (to notice faces), you stop people from talking over each other, which is a common problem when people aren't focused.
-This makes meetings less tiring for everyone.
+Switching between the lens (to speak) and the screen (to notice faces) stops people from talking over each other—a common problem when participants aren't focused.
+Research published in Computers in Human Behavior (2023) found that "nonverbal overload"—the strain of scanning multiple faces at once—is one of the main drivers of video call fatigue.
+Intentional lens focus sidesteps that trap: instead of reactive scanning, you direct your gaze with intent.

 Team Conflicts: Staying Calm When Different Teams Clash